AnthonyCxx/Notes-and-Writeups/C#/DataTypes/TypeCasting.md

 ### Conversion Requirements
 - Numeric Types: throws an overflow error if the number is out of the range of an int (-2,147,483,648 to 2,147,483,647)
-- Strings: throws a runtime error if the string contains non-numbers or the number is out of the range of an int (	-2,147,483,648 to 2,147,483,647)
+- Strings: throws a runtime error if the string contains non-numbers or the number is out of the range of an int (	-2,147,483,648 to 2,147,483,647).
+If the string contains non-numbers, use the [_.Parse()_](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/how-to-convert-a-string-to-a-number) method

 ## .ToInt64()
 _.ToInt64(var)_ throws an exception when converting a _DateTime_ variable_. <br />